IMRL/Night-Voyager/README.md

 ```

 ## 6. Run
-Download our collected rosbag files via Baidu NetDisk ([**Night-Voayger Dataset**]()).
+Download our collected rosbag files via Baidu NetDisk ([**Night-Voyager Dataset**]()).
 Since the rosbag play node has been written in the launch files, please modify the paths of the downloaded rosbag files in the launch files (located in the launch subdirectory).
 ```
 roslaunch night_voyager Scene_01.launch
 ```